JackBJ23/Topo-GEN/README.md

 <img src="assets/losses.png" alt="Loss Evolution" width="300"/>

-Furthermore, as we see beloe, we observe an interesting behavior: when applying topological regularizers, the latent vectors seem to redistribute them selves in a more organized way according to their classes---compared to the standard VAE.
+Furthermore, as shown below, we observe an interesting behavior: when applying topological regularizers, the latent vectors seem to redistribute them selves in a more organized way according to their classes---compared to the standard VAE.

 <img src="assets/latent_dist.png" alt="Latent Distribution" width="500"/>